rstyczynski/pmaker/README.md

 << do the editing >>
 ```

 Note that ansible uses password less SSH protocol to access all the hosts.
-It's mandatory that:
+It's mandatory to ensure that:
 - you may access all the servers this way.
 Setup scripts pings all the hosts before proceeding.
 In case of any communication issues setup stops,
 - you operate from user with sudo rights. setup script creates pmaker user which will be used after installation to work with user management.

-Once configure proceed with setup.
+Once configured proceed with setup of all the hosts.

 ```
 cd pmaker
-./setup/setup.sh
+./setup/configure.sh
 ```

-After successful completion on all the hosts pmaker will be created with password less access.
+After successful completion, pmaker will be created with password less access on all the hosts.
 Moreover, sshd will be configured for password access to make it possible to use passwords if any user needs it.
+In case of ssh issues configure will give up.
+In such situatuion fix errors, and retry.

 # Deploying user accounts to servers

-After adding users to science.users.yaml, system administrator runs parser which aplits users to lists associated with each environment.
+Having all the users defined in data/sample.users.yaml, system administrator runs parser which splits users into lists associated with each environment.
 Note that this time system admin specifies user group name and host definition file.
 Note that sysadmin operated as pmaker user; use sudo to switch identity.

 ```
 > sudo su - pmaker